purifyjs/core/GOALS.md

 Signals solves these problems.

+Including signals everything works anywhere in the code.

 # Now what?

 I did all that, I'm happy about bundle size, even though it's not a compiler, it's pretty close to Svelte's empty bundle size.